 – Keep a pitcher in the fridge filled with water and a handful of frozen strawberries to flavor

 – Chicken or beef broth works too – using your glass measuring cup, heat 8 ounces of Swanson Natural Goodness.

-8. Make Celestial Seasonings Herbal Tea – If you don’t have a tea pot, measure and heat 4 cups of water, add tea bags to steep for one minute off the heat.
+8. Tea.
+Make Celestial Seasonings Herbal Tea – If you don’t have a tea pot, measure and heat 4 cups of water, add tea bags to steep for one minute off the heat.
 Remove teabags and pour into your mug to sip.
 There are special blends to calm a tummy like Chamomile, Mandarin Spice, Chai Spice, Green tea with Lemon.
 Sometimes hot, sometimes cold, sometimes room temperature.

-10. Fluids, protein and vitamins are all important, but fluids are more important than protein in these first weeks.
+10. Prioritize.
+Fluids, protein and vitamins are all important, but fluids are more important than protein in these first weeks.
 They are more important than vitamins too.
 Often your doctor’s team will have you starting on vitamins immediately and this is what is causing your nausea.
 Back down to one tablet a day instead of the full dose.
 If still nauseated, try half a chewable.
 Once you get used to that crumb of vitamin for a week, then move up to a little larger piece.
 Make sure you drink some broth or eat a spoonful of smooth yogurt after you chew up the vitamin tablet so it is not in the pouch by itself.
-That is what causes the nausea for many.
+Vitamins cause the nausea for many.

 Bariatric surgery is not easy nor is it the easy way out.
 It takes time to get used to these changes and it take strength and dedication.
 A post op I knew once said that bariatric surgery will slap a backbone in you.
 True words.